 - Canine Vestibular Disease

-Your dog could be walking in circles due to stress and anxiety stress or anxiety.
+Your dog could be walking in circles due to stress or anxiety.
 This could be brought on by boredom if your dog does not have proper mental and physical stimulation.
 Consider adding an extra walk, interactive toy or appropriate training exercises to help your pet get appropriate mental and physical stimulation.

 Other reasons for this behavior due to anxiety could include Obsessive Compulsive Disorder or your dog could just be anxious.
 If your newly rescued dog is circling he or she may just need some time to settle in.
 You may wish to consult with your vet or an experienced dog trainer or behaviorist to help your dog manage stress and anxiety.
 They may give you some training exercises, behavior modification or even medication to help your pet manage stress and anxiety.